 Why is this testing important?

-Standard treatment for cancer usually involves surgery, chemotherapy, radiation therapy or some combination of these.
+Standard treatment for cancer usually involves surgery, chemotherapy, radiation therapy, or some combination of these.
 Treatment with chemotherapy drugs and radiation aims to slow the growth of cancer, keep it from spreading, and kill any cancerous cells that have spread to other parts of the body (metastasized).

 Chemotherapy works by attacking cells that are actively growing and dividing.
 Radiation therapy kills cancer cells by damaging their genes and preventing them from growing and dividing.
 Both types of therapy can affect all cells that are growing and dividing, including normal cells.
 This often leads to harmful side effects, and these treatments require careful adjustment to maximize the killing of cancer cells while minimizing the damage to healthy tissue.

-Targeted therapy is a newer type of cancer treatment that offers doctors and their patients the opportunity to use a drug that has a greater effect on cancerous tissue, reducing many of the side effects associated with standard therapy.
+Targeted therapy is a newer type of cancer treatment that offers healthcare practitioners and their patients the opportunity to use a drug that has a greater effect on cancerous tissue, reducing many of the side effects associated with standard therapy.
 It is based on the fact that the genetic makeup of the cancer cells is different than the normal cells around them.
 Targeted therapy aims to disrupt specific steps or processes that are somewhat unique to the growth of cancer cells.
 Testing the cancer cells biopsied from patients prior to initiating drug therapy to determine the cancer's likely response to certain cancer drugs is a key emerging area of testing.